-To request a free virtual lesson, please submit the Pre-K–12 Virtual Experience Request Form.
+To request a free virtual or in-person visit, please submit the Pre-K–12 School Group Request Form.

 Please have the following information available when you fill out the request form: